Saturday, 26 June 2010

 The problem with work fatal attraction is that, aside from mostly going unrecognized, they drain your energy, feed on your passion for your job, and in extreme cases leave you wondering whether you're fit for your job.

-One of the patterns which I personally think is the most dangerous, yet the most common,
+One of the patterns which I personally think is the most dangerous, yet the most common, usually feeds on people who are early on in their career, or are simply insecure.

 Let me tell you about Salma: Salma used to work at my old company, she had had ten years of experience in the engineering field at the time, and she was appreciated by her new manager Nadeem, when she first started.